 Our goal as Christian parents is to raise up our children that they might walk in the way of the Lord.
-Nothing is more important for parents than this, for we must realize that our children are eternal: they will either spend eternity with God or with Satan, and we have only a brief period of time to shepherd them in the right direction.
+Nothing is more important for parents than this.
 We must provide godly shepherding for our children and teach them about God.
 However, we cannot forget that our children's fate truly lies in the hands of God.
 We must parent by faith, for that is how we lay claim to the covenant promise of God for our children, the promise that salvation is for the faithful and our children.
 In God's faithfulness, and not our own parenting, must Christian parents rest.

-- I. Parental Failure: A Lesson from Judges Judges 2:10 - The Israelites failed to teach their children about God - o The parents did not speak to their children about God - o They did not live obediently by destroying altars and driving out Canaanites - o They became complacent and comfortable living with Canaanites - They did not set godly examples - II.
-Teaching Our Children About God: Instruction Deuteronomy 6:4-9 - We must saturate our hearts, and our children's hearts, with the Word of God - o Instruct our children in the Word of God - o Talk of the Word of God morning, noon and night - o Bind them to our hands, place them on our foreheads, and on our doorpost and gates - Formal instruction of our children - Read the Bible to them; read good books with biblical themes to them; catechism and Scripture memorization; family worship; weekly worship in church - III.
+- I. Parental Failure: A Lesson from Judges Judges 2:10 - The Israelites failed to teach their children about God - 1) The parents did not speak to their children about God; 2) They did not live obediently by destroying altars and driving out Canaanites; 3) They became complacent and comfortable living with Canaanites; 4) They did not set godly examples - II.
+Teaching Our Children About God: Instruction Deuteronomy 6:4-9 - We must saturate our hearts, and our children's hearts, with the Word of God - Instruct our children in the Word of God - Talk of the Word of God morning, noon and night - Bind them to our hands, place them on our foreheads, and on our doorpost and gates - Formal instruction of our children - Read the Bible to them; read good books with biblical themes to them; catechism and Scripture memorization; family worship; weekly worship in church - III.
 Teaching Our Children About God: Discipline Job 4:8 - We reap what we sow.
-We should not let our children sin without experiencing the consequences: The Rod Proverbs 13:24 - O The rod should be used as a first resort, not the last; the rod should be applied with love, not anger; the rod should be understood by the child as the consequence of his/her behavior and a means of protecting their souls - We should help our children understand the blessing of godly behavior Deut.
-6:1-3 - o Go well with you spiritual blessings; long life eternal life - o Identity in Christ: setting and re-enforcing boundaries Proverbs 25:28 - IV.
+We should not let our children sin without experiencing the consequences of the Rod (Proverbs 13:24), which should be used as a first resort, not the last.
+The rod should be applied with love, not anger; the rod should be understood by the child as the consequence of his/her behavior and a means of protecting their souls - We should help our children understand the blessing of godly behavior Deut.
+6:1-3 - Go well with you spiritual blessings; long life eternal life - Identity in Christ: setting and re-enforcing boundaries Proverbs 25:28 - IV.
 Teaching Our Children About God: Godly Example Exodus 20:4-6 - So obvious, but so important, and so often over looked - Parents can overcome many theological and parental shortcomings through godly example James 3:13-18; Philippians 2:1-8; 1 Peter 1:14-16; Proverbs 25:28 - V. Teaching Our Children About God: Prayer Job 1:5 - Job prayed for his children as a first, not last, resort - We should be praying now for our children's spouses, vocations and holiness - VI.
 Teaching Our Children About God: Faith Psalm 103:17-18; Acts 2:38-39; 1 Cor.
 7:14 - God's covenant of grace is with us and our children